 The capital gains deferred tax liability arises on the revaluation of a forward purchase of shares by the company in a subsidiary company.

-In respect of the deferred tax asset recognised by one (2014: two) subsidiary company, the directors consider that sufficient future taxable income will be generated by this subsidiary company to utilise the deferred tax asset recognised.
+In respect of the deferred tax asset recognised by two (2013: two) subsidiary companies, the directors consider that sufficient future taxable income will be generated by those subsidiary companies to utilise the deferred tax assets recognised.